math4tots-misc/tt/src/README.md

       Reference counting or even just letting memory leak in the very worst case might still be better.

+  2. Don't fight the underlying semantics
+     Swift for instance makes working with JSON really tedious by trying to be "type-safe".
+     It's ok to have areas that are less "safe" in some ways, if the underlying semantics are "unsafe" like with JSON.
+     In tt, the interactions are completely strongly statically typed, but Json itself is just treated as one blob type, and will throw an exception if you try to use it in the wrong way.

 3. Fast
   1. If it can be done fast while preserving the above two philosophies, do it.